And why do I need one?

 A prenatal lactation consultation can be extremely helpful for all soon-to-be moms, but especially for those with a history of PCOS, fertility treatments, breast surgery or trauma, difficulty breastfeeding a first baby, flat or inverted nipples, or any medical issues that are of concern.
-(These covered by insurance – book a virtual prenatal lactation consult here.)
+(These are covered by insurance – book a virtual prenatal lactation consult here.)

 Heather Bingham, IBCLC is the owner of Boston Lactation, LLC.
 She has been supporting breastfeeding families in the Boston area since 2003, and a lactation consultant since 2008.
 She loves helping new parents achieve their breastfeeding goals, and finds home visits to be a wonderful way of doing this.
 Heather has transitioned to doing primarily virtual lactation consultation during the COVID-19 pandemic.

 Jennifer B. Greenberg, M.Ed., IBCLC has been supporting breastfeeding families in the Greater Boston area since 2005, as a breastfeeding educator and certified postpartum doula.
 She’s also been an International Board Certified Lactation Consultant since 2011.
 During the COVID-19 pandemic she is seeing clients for prenatal and postpartum virtual lactation consultations.
 Scale drop-off/pick-up is available.
 She offers non-judgmental support to families to help them achieve their feeding goals.